Posted: 2016-04-26 15:53:13

 The advice to add a lot of content to a page usually brings the response that people hate loads of content and no longer have the will, or the time to read long pages of guff.

+I agree.
 There is always a tension between creating a page that is search engine friendly and user friendly at the same time.
-A balance needs to be found between two.
+A balance needs to be found between the two.

-You can place a ‘call to action’ between the two, encouraging a contact of some kind so that those that make a quick decision on summary information can quickly get to a result they are after, which is hopefully a sale for you.
+You can place a 'call to action' between the two, encouraging a contact of some kind so that those that make a quick decision on summary information can quickly get to a result they are after.
+Hopefully this is a sale for you.

 The search engine will read it all, no matter how the content is arranged on the page.

 Each web page contains broadly the same structure no matter how it appears visually.